wurb0/ConvolutionalNeuralNetwork/README.md

 This project demonstrates how to build a convolutional neural network (CNN) for classifying images from the Fashion-MNIST dataset using PyTorch, with hyperparameter optimization via Optuna.
 The notebook includes data preprocessing, augmentation, training, evaluation, and automated tuning of model hyperparameters.

+## 📈 Training & Results

+The model is trained using the best hyperparameters found by Optuna.
+Training progress is logged per epoch with loss, training accuracy, and test accuracy.

+Final Results:
+Epoch	Loss	Train Accuracy	Test Accuracy
+28	0.2829	0.8969	0.9042
+29	0.2846	0.9110	0.9158
+30	0.2805	0.9117	0.9134

 ## 📂 Project Structure

 .